JianZcar/DoveFetch/README.md

 ## Supported Email providers.
 *   Disroot
-*   Help me add your email provider by posting an issue (oauth2 is not supported currently)
+*   Help me add your email provider by posting an issue or by giving a pr (oauth2 is not supported currently)

 ## How it Works